pubmob-com/pubmob/_offerings/jefflangr-mob-composing-workshop.md

 exercise-skill: beginner
 repo: "http://github.com/jlangr/geektone"
 prerequisites: []
-summary-blurb-125-words: "<p>Mobbing is 'everyone in a room working on the same thing at the same time,' per Woody Zuill.
+summary-blurb-80-words: "<p>Mobbing is 'everyone in a room working on the same thing at the same time,' per Woody Zuill.
 Outrageous!
-Yet teams are finding it a highly enjoyable way to collaboratively build and deliver high-quality software.
-Some teams even say they go faster with mobbing.</p><p>In this session, we'll mob to collaboratively compose a short song.
-Even if you know little about music, you'll feel firsthand how mobbing can reduce your anxiety and help you contribute in short order.
-You’ll also learn the value proposition of mob programming.</p>"
+Yet teams find mobbing a fun way to collaboratively build and deliver high-quality software.
+Some teams even say they go faster.</p><p>In this session, we'll mob to collaboratively compose a short song.
+Even if you know little about music, you'll feel firsthand how mobbing can reduce your anxiety and help you contribute quickly.</p>"
 active: true
 ---
 Suppose you have a software development team of five folks challenged with delivering five features.
 That team working as a mob--focusing on only one feature at a time--can actually deliver all five features faster than those same five folks trying to "divide & conquer" the features.